Obiohagwu/obiohagwu/_posts/2022-12-25-A-dirge-for-romantics.md

 *A tear is shed; beauty in all it's absolute rawness<br>
 To find surfeit, your tender embrace.
-Pain! that is all we feel<br>
+Pain! a vitriolic immanent<br>
 All we know is pain.
 The unending procule of eternal sunshine<br>
 A terminus, fulfilled of such wretched lamentations<br>
 Are we naive to hold such fanciful ideations?
 They say we are<br>